On Stellar Migration from Andromeda to the Milky Way: Result Discussion

-Further, we directly compare the HVS velocity directions from the simulation results in the MWC rest frame with the corresponding \textit{Gaia} data in \autoref{fig:GAIA vel skymap}.
-The simulation results in the top panel show a narrow range of possible directions which, expectedly, lie opposite of the position of Andromeda on the sky.
-Due to the higher number of results, the HVS directions in the equal-mass scenario are spread a little broader than in the half-mass scenario.
 In comparison, the \textit{Gaia} HVS velocity vectors in the bottom panel, shown as a logarithmic population density map, have strong preference along the position vector of the MWC $(0\degr, 0\degr)$ and the opposite direction $(180\degr, 0\degr)$.
-Further, we note a less populated, but approximately homogeneous preference in the directions of negative Galactic longitude, and Galactic latitude angles between $60\degr$ and $-60\degr$.
+Further, we note a less populated preference in the directions of negative Galactic longitude, and Galactic latitude angles between $60\degr$ and $-60\degr$.
+This preference is denser within $([-150, -90]\degr, [-30, 30]\degr)$.
 The centre of this area lies opposite to the movement direction of the Sun.
 It also overlaps with the directions of the simulated HVSs.
 While we cannot observe clustering around the direction pointing away from Andromeda as in the simulations, we cannot exclude that some of the observed HVSs are indeed coming from Andromeda.

 From these two comparisons, we conclude that the Andromeda HVS scenario is not excluded by \textit{Gaia} data.
-In addition, the apparent homogeneity of the population density of the \textit{Gaia} HVS velocity directions in negative Galactic longitude might allow the detection of HVSs arriving from Andromeda if their numbers are large enough to cause an inhomogeneity.
+In addition, the strongly focused velocity directions of HVSs from Andromeda might allow for their detection if the HVSs numbers are large enough to cause a feature in a plot like the bottom panel of \autoref{fig:GAIA vel skymap}.